enemonsieur/offis_repo/AREAS/Writing Copies.md

 on the age at menarche of women between the ages of 15
 and 49 years.
 Another method of breaking up a long sentence is to use punctuation to divide it into two parts.
+## Use Bullets
+One of the most effective techniques for writing copy is to present the content as a list of bulleted items (e.g.,
+“7 ways to reduce your heating bill this winter”).
+Many copywriters rattle off the bullets quickly—and as a result
+settle for bullets that are ordinary and therefore not engaging.
+It takes a bit more energy and creativity to come up with a bullet item that is as strong and compelling as
+this classic from Boardroom: “What Never to Eat on an Airplane.”
+One of the most common mistakes with bullets is not including the right level of information.
+“Tell too much,
+and you give away the information free, and there is no need to order the product to find the answer,” says
+copywriter Parris Lampropoulos.
+“For example, if your bullet says ‘how to erase pain by using an over-the-
+counter lotion called capsaicin,’ no curiosity is generated because you’ve already told the secret.”
+On the other hand, says Parris, if your bullet contains too little information, or not enough specific
+information, it fails to grab attention.
+“If you say ‘why B vitamins are an absolute must for people predisposed
+to this disease,’ you fail to hook me, because I don’t know what ‘this disease’ is,” says Parris.
+His rule of thumb for writing strong bullets: Be specific about the problem; be vague and mysterious about
+the solution.
+Plus, do it with a twist, hook, or unusual angle.
+Parris gives as an example a copywriter who had to write a promotion for a book on natural health.
+One of
+the tips in the book was that sitting on bulky objects can cause back pain.
+So if you have a big, bulging wallet,
+take it out of your back pocket and keep it in your front pocket to prevent back stress.
+The bullet that the
+copywriter came up with: “How a pickpocket can make your back pain better.”
+He is specific about the problem
+(back pain), but mysterious about the solution (how can a pickpocket help with back pain?).
+How to create Brochurees
 # CONTENT MARKETING
 What to do if the niche is unsaturated?
 1. Find an unsaturated niche.